txje/Unicycler/README.md

 Reasons to use Unicycler:
    * It has very low misassembly rates.
-   * It often creates complete bacterial genomes with one circular sequence per replicon.
+   * It often completes bacterial genomes with one circular sequence per replicon.
-   * It can handle genomes with very repetitive sequences, such as _Shigella_ isolates.
+   * It handles organisms with highly repetitive genomes, such as _Shigella_.
-   * It works with any quality of long reads - even Nanopore reads classed as 'fail' can be used as input.
+   * It works with long reads of any quality - even Nanopore reads classed as 'fail' can be used as input.
    * It works with any long read depth.
-Approximately 10x may be required to complete a genome, but it can produce nearly-complete genomes with much fewer long reads.
+Approximately 10x may be required to complete a genome, but it can make nearly-complete genomes with far fewer long reads.
-   * It can be run without any long reads at all, functioning as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser.
+   * It can be run without any long reads, functioning as a [SPAdes](http://bioinf.spbau.ru/spades) optimiser.
-   * It produces a graph that is viewable in [Bandage](https://github.com/rrwick/Bandage), allowing for in-depth investigation.
+   * It produces assembly graphs, allowing for in-depth investigations in [Bandage](https://github.com/rrwick/Bandage).
-   * It's easy to run!
-Unicycler is executed with only one command and no fiddling with advanced parameters is required.
+   * It's easy to use, runs with just one command and doesn't require tinkering with parameters.

-Reasons to _not_ use Unicycler:
+Reasons to __not__ use Unicycler:
    * You only have long reads, not Illumina reads (try [Canu](https://github.com/marbl/canu) instead).
-   * Your Illumina reads are poor quality (Unicycler requires a good short read assembly graph to scaffold and will not work well with low quality Illumina reads).
+   * Your Illumina reads are poor quality (Unicycler requires a good short read assembly graph).
-   * You're assembling a large eukaryotic genome or a metagenome (Unicycler is designed specifically for bacterial isolates).
+   * You're assembling a large eukaryotic genome or a metagenome (Unicycler is designed for bacterial isolates).